huyptruong/tableau-vcs-example/README.md

 2. Exercise 2: Enahnce the KPI Viz.
 Improve the KPI sheet with all the formatting as shown in the final dashboard.
 3. Exercise 3: Finish the Core Viz.
 Build the line charts since they look all similar.
 4. Exercise 4: Complete the Prototype Dashboard.
 Build the dashboard shown above.
+5. Bonus Exercise: Resolve a Merge Conflict.
+Simulate a merge conflict on Tableau workbooks and discuss a strategy to resolve it.

 ## Excercise 1: Make the First Commit